 Wow.
 It has been a while.
 And it has been one hell of a year and we’re only halfway through it.
 The last post I shared was back in January, right before I left for Vietnam and honestly that feels like a million years ago.
 Especially now that I’m sharing a life update.
 I was laid off from my job.

 As you can see from the title….
 I was laid off from my job… via Zoom call.

 I debated writing this post for a week now.
 Is this too much to share?
 Is this embarrassing?
 Maybe this is too deep?
 But, I feel like a lot has changed in 2020 and especially now with everything going on in the world, I think we all need a little more than a pretty outfit and a try on haul.
 I think we’re all trying to connect on a deeper level even if that’s via the internet.

 Which is why I decided to write this post today.
 Because honestly, losing my job during a quarantine feels incredibly isolating and I’ve been stuck between talking to myself in my head and wanting to scream most days.

 I’ve worked in corporate & in fashion for a few years now so I’ve seen layoffs.
 A coworker, a cross functional partner or a friend of a coworker, etc. It’s never an easy thing.
 It’s sad.
 You say “I’m sorry, I’ll miss you, better things are coming!”
 But, if you’re not the one, it becomes business as usual, your day goes on, your daily tasks take up space in your mind and soon you just move on.

 But, when it’s you… when it directly affects you…when you’re one of the only people on your team it happened to… it’s just different.

-When I found out I lost my job, I felt a wave of emotion hit me.
+When I found out I was laid off, I felt a wave of emotion hit me.